-BSAD 421/SOET 421 SIX SIGMA AND LEAN MANUFACTURING Spring, 3 credit hours

-This course discusses the origin and implementation of six sigma processes into manufacturing.
+BSAD 421/SOET 421 SIX SIGMA AND LEAN MANUFACTURING Spring, 3 credit hours tion of six sigma processes into manufacturing.
 The course investigates both the management and leadership of successful continuous improvement projects.
 The course introduces the students to the DMAIC process and applies the DMAIC process to class projects.
 The course aids in student preparation toward a green belt in six sigma.
 Three hours lecture per week.
 Pre-requisites: Statistics (MATH 141), Principles of Management (BSAD 301), or Quality Improvement (MECH 350).